Our Pipeline

 Next stages

-As a late-stage pre-clinical project, we anticipate filing an IND in the U.S. for a phase I/II clinical trial in late 2023.
-In early/mid-2024, we will be ready to begin the clinical trial of BFB-101 and are in the process of securing further funding to embark on this exciting new phase of the project.
+As a late-stage pre-clinical project, we anticipate filing an IND in the U.S. for a phase I/II clinical trial in early 2025.
+In mid-2025, we will be ready to begin the clinical trial of BFB-101 and are in the process of securing further funding to embark on this exciting new phase of the project.